input-output-hk/cardano-sl/QUEUE_METRICS.md

 in this set; we call this an "enqueue-one instruction".

-As for enqueue-all instructions, an enqueue-one instruction is considered to have failed when we could not _any_ node to enqueue the message to (that is, any node in the specified set with no recent failures).
+As for enqueue-all instructions, an enqueue-one instruction is considered to have failed when we could not find _any_ node to enqueue the message to (that is, any node in the specified set with no recent failures).
 In this case the message is lost.

 ### Failure to choose an alternative (e.g., `queue.node0.FailedChooseAlt`)